In-Situ Tweedie Discrete Diffusion Models: Experiments

-Beyond numerical evaluation, qualitative comparisons are provided in Fig.~\ref{fig:coco}.
-Captions generated by ADD exhibit grammatical correctness, semantic coherence, and close alignment with both the input image content and human-annotated ground-truth captions.
-In contrast, outputs from PDD frequently suffer from broken syntax and poor semantic fidelity, often producing phrases that are disconnected from the visual scene.
-These observations reinforce our claim that ADD, by operating directly in the one-hot label space with timestep-conditioned cross-entropy–based training, preserves both the discrete structure of text tokens and their semantic alignment with conditioning inputs.
+Beyond numerical evaluation, qualitative comparisons in Fig.~\ref{fig:coco} show that TDD-generated captions are grammatically correct, semantically coherent, and well-aligned with both the input image and human-annotated ground-truth captions.
+In contrast, MDD outputs often exhibit broken syntax and poor semantic fidelity, with phrases disconnected from the visual content.
+These results support our claim that TDD, by operating directly in the one-hot label space, maintains both the discrete structure of text tokens and their semantic alignment with conditioning inputs.

 Taken together, these results highlight two key insights.
-First, authentic discrete diffusion substantially improves text generation quality over pseudo-discrete alternatives.
-Second, our findings suggest that ADD can serve as a foundation for broader applications in multi-token generation, bridging the gap between discrete modeling in vision tasks and natural language generation.
-This dual capability further strengthens the generality of ADD as a unified framework for discrete generative modeling.
+First, TDD substantially improves text generation quality over masked-discrete alternatives.
+Second, our findings suggest that TDD can serve as a foundation for broader applications in multi-token generation, bridging the gap between discrete modeling in vision tasks and natural language generation.
+This dual capability further strengthens the generality of TDD as a unified framework for discrete generative modeling.